Every town has an important history to celebrate.

 The museum hosts 7,500 visitors annually.
 Guests may experience historical and changing exhibits, old train cars, speaker series, special tours and events.
 Visitors learn about the natural history of the Lake Wales Ridge beginning with Florida’s native people to the development of Lake Wales’ railroad, industry and residents of the 20th century.
 Guests may visit our newly restored 1926 Seaboard Air Line Railroad caboose, the 1916 Pullman passenger car and 1944 US Army locomotive engine.

+The museum hosts Florida authors and historians for regular presentations, downtown walking and bus tours, a monthly non-fiction book club, exhibit receptions, Summer Fun Days for Families, and our annual signature event Pioneer Days Festival.
 The museum regularly collaborates with local businesses and nonprofits.
-Field trips and museum outreach programs are offered for K-12th grade school groups on a regular basis, along with history bus tours, humanities speakers, history happy hours, a non-fiction book club, workshops and events for all ages.
+Field trips and museum outreach programs are offered for K-12th grade school groups on a regular basis.
 Individuals and students older than 15 years of age are welcome to participate in our volunteer program who actively work on collections, special events and visitor services.